rwaldron/johnny-five/docs/imp-io.md

 # imp-io - Electric Imp

-Example using Johnny-Five + imp-io to talk to an Electric Imp.
+Example using Johnny-Five + imp-io to control an Electric Imp.